knaidoo29/magpie/README.md

   - [ ] 3D slices -> lines, planes, discs.
 * Pixels
   - [ ] Computing pixel length, area or volumes.
-  - [ ] Fast pixel ID finding based on position in space (consider linear interpolation for non-uniform grid).
+  - [x] Fast pixel ID finding based on position in space
+  - [ ] Fast pixel ID for non-uniform grid.
 * Remapping
-  - [ ] Cartesian grid remapping computed exactly.
+  - [X] Cartesian grid remapping computed exactly.
   - [ ] Generalised 2D and 3D remapping requiring only the end point grids and the methods for computation (i.e. MC or HR) with support for weights and uncertainties.
   - [ ] Storing and computing weights for generic environment.
   - [ ] Dynamic MC randoms dependent on pixel area and dynamic HR again depending on pixel area to prevent aliasing.
   - [ ] Mean and sum functions along an axis or a grid.
   - [ ] Masking and computation of a subset of weights.
 * Plotting
+  - [x] PolarEA plotting.
   - [ ] Routines for plotting grids in various coordinate systems and for specifying axes and grid lines.
 * Testing
   - [ ] Setup tox for different environments (perhaps even platforms) with CircleCI.